-The purpose of the new Assurance Code is to provide guidance for high quality assurance that supports sustainability and improves the effectiveness of different verification and certification models.
+The purpose of the Assurance Code is to provide guidance for high quality assurance that supports sustainability and improves the effectiveness of different verification and certification models.
+During 2017, ISEAL is revising the Assurance Code through an extensive global consultation process.
+Find information about how you can engage in this consultation here.

 Read the Assurance Code online